We depend on the multipurpose HTP America Invertig® 221 machine for our shop’s TIG and stick welding needs!

 For traditional welders, smaller machines get close scrutiny.
 Can you really get 220 actual amps of dependable, AC/DC power out of a machine that weighs 40 pounds?
 Or occupies the space of a metal desktop computer?
 Or can easily be tossed onto a field service truck?

 *Want to see a job that benefits from a water cooled torch?
-See the TIG cast iron repair that involved three to four hours a day of steady welding—for days!
+See the large cast iron repair that involved a steady three to four hours a day of welding—for several days!

 For instructing or just plain seeing what you’re doing, you cannot beat the use of clear Pyrex glass shields!
 This HTP America system also uses a diffusing gas screen.
 Collets and adapters come in common 1/16″, 3/32″ and 1/8″ sizes to accommodate the range of electrodes you will use with this machine.
 HTP America provides professional-grade stuff!